Abdulrauf10/tourist-destination-final/README.md

 # tourist-destination-final
-Application that you can upload, edit, and delete an image
+Application that you can upload, edit, and delete files.
+This app aims to make a list for traveling destination

 <img src="client/src/Image/Capture.JPG" width="900" />